 Financial assets are classified, at initial recognition, as to be subsequently measured at amortised cost, fair value through other comprehensive income ("FVOCI"), or fair value through profit or loss ("FVTPL").
-The classification of financial assets at initial recognition is driven by the Company and its subsidiary's business model for managing the financial assets and the contractual cash flows characteristics of the financial assets.
+The classification of financial assets at initial recognition is driven by the Group's business model for managing the financial assets and the contractual cash flows characteristics of the financial assets.